PC Hardware Help - Tips, Tweaks, Tutorials and Guides

 When choosing a LCD monitor, things to consider include response time, pixel pitch, screen size, viewing angle, brightness, contrast ratio, dead pixels, and resolution.

-- Panel Type: There are three main panel types: S-IPS, S-PVA/MVA and TN.
-S-IPS is the hardest to find and most expensive, but in general offers the best image quality of the three.
-S-IPS are best suited for graphic designers or anyone who deals with photo editing and needs accurate colors.
-S-PVA/MVA are similar to S-IPS, but their viewing angles aren't quite as good as S-IPS and many suffer from color shifting.
-However, there are many of these panel produced and they are cheaper than S-IPS panels.
+• Panel Type: There are three main panel types: IPS, VA and TN.
+IPS is the most expensive of the three main LCD technologies, but in general offers the best image quality.
+IPS are best suited for graphic designers or anyone who deals with photo editing and needs accurate colors.
+VS are similar to IPS, but their viewing angles are somewhat worse compared to S-IPS and many suffer from color shifting.
+However, there are many of these panel produced and they are cheaper than IPS panels.
 They also offer the highest contrast ratios.
 TN are at the low end of LCD panels.
 They are very inexpensive and offer excellent response times which makes them great for gaming.
 The downside is TN panels have the worst color accuracy of the three and very limited viewing angles.

 LCD Advantages